DillClaw Resolver (Published Specification)

 7.3 Stale-While-Revalidate

-When the registry is unreachable, DillClaw must not fail open by silently serving stale data without disclosure.
-Conformant behavior: serve the most recently cached Capability Record if within the stale window, and include a stale: true flag and cached_at timestamp in the response.
+When the registry is unreachable, DillClaw MUST NOT fail open by silently serving stale data without disclosure.
+Conformant behavior: serve the most recently cached Capability Record if within the stale window, and include a stale: true flag and cached_at timestamp (RFC 3339 UTC, second precision, per §3.2) in the response.
 If no cached record exists and the registry is unreachable, return a structured error.

 7.4 Performance Targets